Spiritual warfare in China: Cultural practices

+The "captivity" of demons in wellsprings and jars is another common property of ritual masters generally as well as Daoists specifically.
+The ritual exists in different versions, each with a proper function and title: "Sealing off the Evil Demon's Confinement" and "Collecting Souls".
+Among them the general term used for this type of ritual is "Dispatching Talismans".

 Elsewhere in China it is written that "In fighting evil spirits, an anji can invoke his personal sonma, for example, by offering a chicken.
 If the anji does not worship his sonma in a fitting manner, he may become sick, or the sonma may leave the anji altogether, causing him to lose his power."

 In parts of China bordering and sharing the culture of Nepal, the practice of Shamanism can be found.
 It is reported that various kinds of shamans are engaged by evil spirits "in either a physical battle or a battle of wits."
 Shamans are often called upon to fight evil spirits, in many traditions.
 One story tells of a shaman who, unable to locate a demon who was causing illness to a victim, brought a story-singer, who sang a story of the defeat of a powerful demon so convincingly that the infesting demon came out to aid the demon in the song, and so was able to be defeated.

 The Hmong people, found throughout Southeast Asia including in China have an ancient belief in evil spirits and have a well established set of rituals and traditions for encountering demons.
-Comparable efforts to fight evil spirits occur in Christianity.

 In Shaanbei, shuoshu (traditional storytelling) and yangge (a form of song-and-dance play) were components of exorcism in traditional culture.
 Other practices include wearing armor and using swords, whips, or martial arts displays to defeat demons and ghosts.

 During the Song dynasty, ritual master practices included the use of spirit soldiers to seize and destroy illness-causing demons inside patients' bodies.

+Through the Religious policy during the Xi Jinping administration, the People's Republic of China takes a more favorable view towards folk religion, which the PRC has at times past deemed superstition.
+It has begun various initiatives to "enhance the quality of folk belief," such as making it easier to legally register temples as folk belief sites.
+As part of the initiatives, some local officials have sought to prohibit practices like exorcism at registered temples.